-More rarely, renal artery stenosis can be caused by a condition called fibromuscular dyplasia, in which the cells in the walls of the arteries undergo abnormal growth.
-More commonly seen in women and younger people, fibromuscular dyplasia is potentially curable.
+More rarely, renal artery stenosis can be caused by a condition called fibromuscular dysplasia, in which the cells in the walls of the arteries undergo abnormal growth.
+More commonly seen in women and younger people, fibromuscular dysplasia is potentially curable.

 Risk Factors for Renal Artery Stenosis

-Renal artery stenosis is often found by accident in patients who are undergoing tests for another reason, such as:
+Renal artery stenosis is often found by accident in patients who are undergoing tests for another reason.
+Risk factors include:

 - Older age

-- Other vascular disease (such as coronary artery disease and peripheral artery disease)
+- Having other vascular disease (such as coronary artery disease and peripheral artery disease)

 Symptoms of Renal Artery Stenosis

 Renal artery stenosis usually does not cause any specific symptoms.
-Sometimes, the first signs of renal artery stenosis are high blood pressure that is extremely hard to control, worsening of previously well-controlled high blood pressure, or elevated blood pressure that affects other organs in the body.
+Sometimes, the first sign of renal artery stenosis is high blood pressure that is extremely hard to control, along with worsening of previously well-controlled high blood pressure, or elevated blood pressure that affects other organs in the body.

 Diagnosis of Renal Artery Stenosis

-If your doctor suspects that you have renal artery stenosis, he or she may order tests to either confirm suspicions or rule it out.
+If your doctor suspects that you have renal artery stenosis, they may order tests to either confirm suspicions or rule it out.
 These include: